-Currently, the two-state strategy has become the main tool for investigating (or dealing with) the heterogeneity of ERRs since Gasparrini et al.’s work [8].
+Currently, the two-stage strategy has become the main tool for investigating (or dealing with) the heterogeneity of ERRs since Gasparrini et al.’s work [8].
 In the first stage, common region-stratified time-series regression models with the same model forms, such as general linear models, generalized linear models, and generalized additive models (GAMs), are used to obtain rough region-specific ERR estimations.
 When the ERR presents nonlinear and even lag effects, which frequently occur in environmental risk factors due to complex pathogenic mechanisms, the ERR is defined by multiple parameters (i.e., a vector) commonly estimated by a GAM, such as a distributed lag nonlinear model (DLNM) [9, 10].
 In the second stage, meta-analysis (or meta-regression), hereafter MR, is used to pool the estimations for more accurate average and region-specific estimations as well as to explore the causes of heterogeneity by incorporating the region-level predictors into the model.
 When the ERR is defined by multiple parameters, multivariate MR (MMR) is used as the replacement.
 As MR is a special case of MMR, to write with brevity, we use MMR to represent MR and MMR.
 With its flexibility in adjusting confounders and characterizing complex ERRs in the first stage, the MMR-based two-stage strategy has been widely used in epidemiological studies.

-However, MMR in the second stage does not consider commonly existing spatial autocorrelation [11], i.e., two regions closer together are more closely related to each other.
+However, MMR in the second stage does not consider commonly existing spatial autocorrelation [11], i.e., two regions closer together are more related to each other.
 Previous studies [12, 13] have shown that ignoring spatial autocorrelation will lead to a loss of model performance, possibly increasing false positive error and decreasing predictive ability.
 Therefore, the MMR-based two-stage strategy is likely to falsely identify the causes of heterogeneity and obtain an inaccurate spatial distribution of heterogeneous ERRs, which may provide a false implication for public health intervention.
 Introducing spatial autocorrelation may have the potential to further elevate the performance of the classic two-stage strategy.
 More notably, due to not considering the spatial distribution, the MMR-based strategy is less frequently used to map the ERRs.
 The ideal Bayesian spatiotemporal model will cost unacceptably intensive computation sources due to the complex confounders and the long time series.
 With the lack of efficient tools, it is of great application value to develop a method to accurately map the short-term ERRs and identify the causes of heterogeneity.